Quotations and Allusions in

 by the Irish philosopher Bishop George Berkeley (1685–1753) in his Principles

-of unthinking things without any relation to their being perceived, that seems
+existence of unthinking things without any relation to their being perceived,

-perfectly unintelligible.
-Their esse is percepi, nor is it possible they should
+that seems perfectly unintelligible.
+Their esse is percepi, nor is it possible they should have any existence

 Book